Credit scores explained

 - Pay your bills on time.

-- Make sure you’re on the electoral register as this will boost your credit rating.
+- Make sure you’re on the electoral register as this will boost your credit score.
 You can check with your local Electoral Registration Office if you are registered to vote.
 To find your local office visit the gov.uk website.
-Also, the longer you’ve been at your address, with your bank and in your job, the better your credit rating is likely to be.
+Also, the longer you’ve been at your address, with your bank and in your job, the better your credit score is likely to be.